 - Type of Stop: Pull Off or Hike if you would like

-From the shore, you have amazing views of the Bow Glacier that feeds the lake in the summer months and is the source of the Bow River.
-That same river serves as a notable feature throughout much of the park moving through Banff and onto Calgary before ending in Southern Alberta as it joins the Saskatchewan River.
+From the shore, you have terrific views of the Bow Glacier that feeds the lake in the summer months and is the source of the Bow River.
+That same river serves as a notable feature throughout much of the park, moving through Banff and onto Calgary before ending in Southern Alberta as it joins the Saskatchewan River.

 Bow Lake has a pull-off lookout point on the side of the road, with picnic benches nearby.
-Or you can pull into Num Ti Jah Lodge to get different views of the lake.
-If you have the time, consider hiking to Bow Glacier Falls, which is 4.6 km from the parking lot, but with little elevation gain – plus you skirt Bow Lake almost the entire time – it’s well worth it.
+Or you can pull into The Lodge to get different views of the lake.
+If you have the time, consider hiking to Bow Glacier Falls, which is 4.6 km from the parking lot but with little elevation gain – plus, you skirt Bow Lake almost the entire time – it’s well worth it.

-If you really want a big scramble day I have to suggest hiking The Onion, Helen Lake, Cirque Peak, or scrambling up Jimmy Simpson (if you are a capable scrambler).
+If you really want a big scramble day, we suggest hiking The Onion, Helen Lake, Cirque Peak, or scrambling up Jimmy Simpson (if you are a capable scrambler).
 These are both long scrambles that require a full day.

 Peyto Lake